aidynfatikh/RNN-LSTM-ONLY-NUMPY/README.md

 # RNN-LSTM-ONLY-NUMPY
-LSTM RNN architecture with 1 layer built on only numpy.
+Character-level generative LSTM RNN architecture with 1 layer built on only numpy.